-- Land required for building the compound area will be confined to the minimum required area; - The site will be kept clean and tidy during and following maintenance works; - All waste will be removed from site, with a preference for recycling, otherwise disposal at a licensed waste facility in compliance with Waste Management Regulations; - Vehicles and large machinery/equipment will be kept as clean as possible; and - Mitigation detailed in the Waste, Materials and Use of Resources and Water sections will be strictly adhered to.
+- Land required for building the compound area will be confined to the minimum required area, and the contractor will agree the location of the compound if it is out with the traffic management area: - The site will be kept clean and tidy during and following maintenance works; - All waste will be removed from site, with a preference for recycling, otherwise disposal at a licensed waste facility in compliance with Waste Management Regulations; - Vehicles and large machinery/equipment will be kept as clean as possible and switched off when not in use; - Mitigation detailed in the Waste, Materials and Use of Resources and Water sections will be strictly adhered to. - Use of Natural Resources' section will be adhered to.